 Innovation is the successful implementation of new ideas in an organization in the form of new products, services or processes that are a change to normal routines (Anderson et al. 2015).
 Innovation is a key element for organization performance (Camisón and Villar-López 2014; Tidd and Thuriaux-Alemán 2016), including in family firms (Kellermanns et al. 2012).
-There is no question that family firms can be more innovative than non-family firms due to longer investment horizons (Cruz and Nordqvist 2012; Miller, Steier, and Le Breton-Miller 2003; Zellweger, Nason, and Nordqvist 2012); less bureaucracy (Hsu and Chang 2011; Chu 2011); and the patient capital and trust within families (Berrone, Cruz, and Gómez-Mejía 2012).
+There is no question that family firms can be more innovative than non-family firms due to longer investment horizons (Cruz and Nordqvist 2012; Miller et al. 2003; Zellweger et al. 2012); less bureaucracy (Hsu and Chang 2011; Chu 2011); and the patient capital and trust within families (Berrone et al. 2012).
 Duran et al. (2016) note that, while family firms invest few resources into research and development, they have better innovation outcomes including enhanced competitive advantage (Chirico and Salvato 2016).
 There is also no doubt that some family firms can be innovative and grow over long periods (Bergfeld and Weber 2011).
 But other family firms may be unwilling to pursue innovation because this needs a strong ongoing commitment of resources to R&D, exposing the family assets to significant risks (Zahra et al. 2014).
-Higher risk aversion, coupled with a lack of skills and financial resources, perpetuates an unwillingness to innovate in family firms (Gómez-Mejía et al. 2007; Gupta et al. 2010; Rosenbusch, Brinckmann, and Bausch 2011).
+Higher risk aversion, coupled with a lack of skills and financial resources, perpetuates an unwillingness to innovate in family firms (Gómez-Mejía et al. 2007; Gupta et al. 2010; Rosenbusch et al. 2011).
 External collaborations in support of innovation may also be perceived to endangering autonomy and the unique family ethos, threats the family firm is unwilling to countenance (Gómez-Mejía et al. 2011a).